 Fluorescent Bulbs

-Residents can recycle CFL bulbs (small, twisty bulbs) for free at any Home Depot or Lowe’s store.
-Other types of bulbs, including fluorescent tubes, can be recycled at any Batteries+Bulbs retail location.
-See http://www.cuyahogarecycles.org/fluorescent_bulbs
+Recycle CFL bulbs (small, twisty bulbs) for free at any Home Depot or Lowe’s store.
+Other types of bulbs, including fluorescent tubes, can be recycled at Batteries+Bulbs retail locations.
+See https://cuyahogarecycles.org/recyclables/fluorescent_bulbs

 Batteries